![]() |

 For his project, which took him four years to complete, Irial Vets used photographs from a weekly magazine, but he also made a journey to Rome, to take a look at the original.

-It has been said, that Vets´ copy of the paintings was very similar to the ones in the Sistine Chapel.
+It has been said, that Vets´ copies of the paintings were very similar to those in the Sistine Chapel.
 Indeed, the photo above, made by Francis David and published on Instagram, confirms this.

 On the internet there is one other picture of Vets' creation (in black and white), copied from the book by Clovis and Claude Prévost Les bâtisseurs de l'imaginaire.